 Decimal Places Used in Formulation

-Most discrete ERP software is limited in the number of decimal places used for an ingredient.
+Most discrete ERP software solutions limit the number of decimal places used for an ingredient.
 Discrete manufacturers produce items that are measured in “eaches” (e.g. when constructing a bicycle, one handlebar, two to four sprockets, two rims, one seat, etc. are needed).
 Comparably, when using a process ERP manufacturing system, a formula is set up for one unit (pound, gallon, etc.) and the formula can be scaled up or down to any batch and production run size.
 This often requires up to eight decimal places (e.g. one gallon of liquid formula may require .00000231 pounds of an expensive dye).

-Batch Processing vs Route Step Processing
+Batch Processing vs. Route Step Processing

 Learn More about Discrete vs Process Manufacturing

-To get a more in-depth look at what Process ERP software can do for your business, read our Process vs Discrete Manufacturing white paper.
-Process ERP software streamlines and automates processes used multiple times a day and helps you improve your accuracy, reliability and flexibility.
-Many process manufacturers have already made the move to a process ERP software solution, gaining more enhanced productivity and improving their bottom line.View PDF
+To get a more in-depth look at what process ERP software can do for your business, we encourage you to read our 'Process vs Discrete Manufacturing' white paper.
+ERP software streamlines and automates processes used multiple times a day and helps you improve your accuracy, reliability, and accountability.
+Many process manufacturers have already made the move to a comprehensive process ERP software solution, gaining a competitive edge and improving their bottom line.View PDF